 Janelia Fluor® 646, Maleimide

-Red fluorescent dye, supplied with a maleimide reactive group for conjugation (thiol reactivity).
-Suitable for confocal fluorescent imaging, super resolution microscopy (SRM) techniques such as dSTORM (live and fixed cells), STED and PAINT imaging.
+Red fluorogenic fluorescent dye, supplied with a maleimide reactive group for conjugation (thiol reactivity).
+Suitable for confocal fluorescent imaging, super resolution microscopy (SRM) techniques such as dSTORM (live and fixed cells) and STED imaging.
 Can be multiplexed for two color imaging with Janelia Fluor® 549 SE (Cat.
 No. 6147).
 Cell permeable.
 Excitation maximum = 646 nm; emission maximum = 664 nm.
 Quantum yield = 0.54; Max. extinction coefficient = 152,000 M-1cm-1 (measured in ethanol plus 0.1% TFA); A280 correction factor is 0.19.

 To measure the absorbance spectrum of this dye we recommend the following solvent: ethanol or trifluoroethanol plus 0.1% TFA.